-The difference between water cooled ice machines and air cooled ice machines is these models use water instead of air to transfer heat out of the machine.
-In these machines, water coils run along the condenser coils.
+In contrast to to air-cooled ice machines, a water cooling system runs water along the condenser coils.
 The condenser coils release heat into the water, and then the hot water drains out of the unit, removing heat from the system and allowing it to maintain a cool temperature.

 Water-cooled ice machines are most often used in areas where it is difficult to control the temperature.
-As noted above, the performance of an air-cooled machine is greatly affected by the surrounding air temperature, where a water-cooled machine doesn’t depend on the ambient air to remove the heat.
+As noted above, the performance of a air cooling depends on the surrounding air temperature, where a water-cooled machine doesn’t depend on the ambient air to remove the heat.
 This allows them to operate in warmer temperatures without reducing the output of the machine.

-The challenge with water cooled machines is their water consumption.
+The challenge with water-cooled machines is their water consumption.
 With water cooling, ice makers require a separate water line feeding about five times more the water an air-cooled machine needs.
 If your building has a recirculating water system with a cooling tower, then you can use that system to re-use all that cooling water.
 However, this is not common with older buildings, which means all of that water is dumped to the ice machine drain.
 Many municipalities are outlawing or severely restricting the use of water cooled ice machines due to amount of water they consume.

 Water-Cooled or Air-Cooled Ice Machine—Which One Is Right for You?